 Soil is the essential structure on which most plant life depends, but excess tilling, monoculture crops, and use of artificial chemicals in agriculture all cause a loss of soil.

-In addition to the health & safety concerns for athletes, synthetic turf raises environmental concerns: Both the grass and the infill are made from toxic products and are not biodegradable; and The infill material releases harmful gases and particles that are … more
+In addition to the health & safety concerns for athletes, synthetic turf raises environmental concerns: Both the grass and the infill are made from toxic products and will wind up in landfills when the fields need to be refurbished (10–12 years); … more

 PennEast is a high-volume, high-pressure pipeline designed to transport natural gas from the fracking fields of northern PA through the Lehigh Valley and on to markets in other areas [perhaps overseas].
 As with any major construction project, impacts on natural resources … more